taha007860/MyHangmanApp/README.md

 # Features
 Hangman Game includes several components and game mechanics that work together to create a fun and engaging gaming experience:
-***Figure Component:** The Figure component displays the hangman image, with different parts of the figure appearing as the player makes incorrect guesses.
+- **Figure Component:** The Figure component displays the hangman image, with different parts of the figure appearing as the player makes incorrect guesses.
+- **Header Component:** The Header component displays the game's title and challenges players to find the hidden word by entering letters.
+Good luck! 🤞
+- **Notification Component:** The Notification component displays messages to the player throughout the game.
+If the player has already entered a letter, the component displays an alert informing the player that the letter has already been entered.
+This can help players avoid repeating guesses and save time.
+The component also displays notifications for when the game is won or lost.